succoDiPompelmo/pokemonTranslationAPI/README.md

 ## Docker

 The easy way to get started with this project is to use Docker.
 I tested this with the Docker Engine 19.03.1 on Mac OS.
+To install Docker look at https://docs.docker.com/engine/install/.
 First of all download the git repository.

 ```bash
 git clone https://github.com/succoDiPompelmo/pokemonTranslationAPI